zhangy10/px4-firmware/boards/modalai/rb5-flight/WORK_ITEMS.md

 * Why does apps side seg fault when too many PX4_INFO are sent out?
 * Calling shutdown from shell causes crash (It only stops apps side, not slpi)
 * Can only run once.
 Then needs a power cycle.
 Can it be made to run multiple times?
+* Cannot start mavlink shell from QGC.
+Get this error: ERROR [mavlink] Failed to start shell (-1)

 ### Hardware
 * ADB flaky on M0051 with old APM.
 Get a root cause.